jaimetur/PhotoMigrator/README.md

 The whole process took around **5 hours** and this is the time split per step:
 1. Extraction process --> 25m
 2. GPTH Tool fixing --> 2h 12m
+3. Flattening Album folder --> 05s
-3. Flattening & Moving Album Folder --> 10s
+4. Moving Album Folder --> 05s
-4. EXIF Tool fixing --> 2h 24m
+5. EXIF Tool fixing --> 2h 24m
+6. Sync .MP4 timestamp --> 10s

-(The last step can be skipped if most of your files have been already fixed with GPTH Tool, if not, you can always run again the script to run only this step by omitting the other steps with '--skipt-gpth-tool --skip-move-albums' arguments)
+(Step 5 is disabled by default, and is only recommended when GPTH Tool cannot fix many files.
+You can always run again the script to run only this step (using flag '-re, --run-exif-tool) and omitting the other steps with the flags '--skipt-gpth-tool --skip-move-albums' arguments)

 I hope this can be useful for any of you.